Neural Architecture Search: Two Constant Shared Weights Initialisations: Introduction

-There are available methods that estimate network performance without training the dataset of interest but relying on an auxiliary predictive machine learning (ML) model built on a dataset of trained architectures (\cite{istrate2019tapas,deng2017peephole}).
-These methods aim to accelerate the NAS process for image recognition but still rely on training and cannot apply to other ML problems.
+Some methods attempt to estimate network performance without training on the dataset of interest by leveraging an auxiliary predictive machine learning (ML) model built on a dataset of pre-evaluated architectures \citep{istrate2019tapas, deng2017peephole}.
+Although these methods accelerate the NAS process for image recognition, they still rely on training and are not applicable to other domains of ML.

-Evaluating geometries through training brings multiple disadvantages.
-The most obvious is that training is a computationally expensive procedure, and large-scale geometry evaluation often cannot be carried out on massive datasets.
-Consequently, architectures are usually trained with a single random seed and a fixed set of hyperparameters.
-This fact raises the question of whether the chosen architecture is statistically reliable and might lead to selecting a sub-optimal model, optimal only in the context of the fixed set of hyperparameters.
-Training also implies using hand-labelled data, which brings in human error -- ImageNet dataset, for instance, is known to have a label error of about $6$\,$\rm\%$ (\cite{northcutt2021pervasive}).
-Importantly, from the fundamental point of view, the above NAS methods do not explain why a given architecture is selected.
+Evaluating architectures through training has several disadvantages.
+The most obvious is computational expense, which makes large-scale evaluations infeasible for massive datasets.
+As a result, architectures are typically trained with a single random seed and a fixed set of hyperparameters, raising concerns about statistical reliability.
+The selected architecture may perform well only within the constraints of these hyperparameters, leading to potentially suboptimal choices.
+Training also implies using hand-labelled data, which introduces human error --- for instance, the ImageNet dataset is known to have a label error of about $6$\,$\rm\%$ \citep{northcutt2021pervasive}.
+Furthermore, most NAS methods provide limited insights into why a particular architecture is selected, leaving gaps in understanding the underlying principles.